dimgerasimou/dwmblocks-blocks/README.md

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](./LICENSE) file for details.

+## Colorscheme

+A file colorscheme.h must be defined to be able to compile.
+There are some preset colorschemes given.

+If no colorscheme.h file is present at compile time, it will attempt to create one, with colors from the defined terminal colors in XResources.

 ## Blocks

 Here is a list of the blocks, with a summary of their functions and dependencies: